Flexing RISC-V Instruction Subset Processors to Extreme Edge: Methodology of RISSP Generation

 \subsubsection{Integration-level Verification}

-The pre-verified ModularEX is integrated into the pre-verified fixed units such as the fetch and register file to construct the RISP.
-Various verification processes have been developed to ensure the correctness of the integrated RISP.
-They include custom domain checks at various points, such as checks at instruction and register level to verify that each instruction is fetched and executed correctly (custom assembly programs with expected behavior).
-Additionally, RISC-V compatibility was tested with \textit{RISCOF}, an architectural test framework \cite{b8}. \textit{RISCOF} automatically chooses a set of test cases for the RV32E ISA, the RISP executes these test cases, and writes a signature to a file.
+The pre-verified ModularEX is integrated into the pre-verified fixed units, such as fetch and register file to construct the RISSP.
+Various verification processes and unit-tests have been developed to ensure the correctness of the integrated RISSP.
+They include custom domain checks at various points, such as checks at instruction and register level to verify that each instruction is fetched and executed correctly.
+Additionally, RISC-V compatibility is tested with \textit{RISCOF}, an architectural test framework \cite{b8}. \textit{RISCOF} automatically chooses a set of test cases for the RV32E ISA, the RISSP executes these test cases, and writes a signature to a file.
 Then, this signature is compared with a signature of a reference model that has been obtained from a RISC-V simulator, such as \textit{Spike} \cite{b40}.

+In terms of formal verification at processor-level, RISSP has been verified up to a specific depth with \texttt{riscv-formal} \cite{b49}.
+This framework is an open-source standard for the formal verification of RISC-V processors and is based on the RISC-V Formal Interface (RVFI), a standard interface for processors to communicate and verification tools.
+Specifically, RISSP implements the RVFI interface that mainly tracks valid instructions, register file data and addresses, PC changes and memory accesses.
+With \texttt{riscv-formal}, we perform various and extensive checks at instruction level for correct execution, checks to ensure that the registers maintain consistency, and PC checks that verify the correct PC values before and after the execution of an instruction.